 Sculptra® works differently than injectables such as Restylane® in that its result is accomplished over time rather than immediately.
 For optimum improvement, most patients require a series of two to three sessions spread out over several months.
 After you have completed your initial series of treatments, Sculptra™ requires re-injection only about every two years to maintain the maximum correction.

 As with any injection there may be minor discomfort during your treatment.
 Some bruising may be anticipated which is self-limited and can be treated with massage and ice pack application.

 For additional information about Scupltra® read the article, The Sculptra Solution, written by one of our surgeons.

 Any of these injectable treatments might be combined with other surgical facial rejuvenation procedures.
 This includes facelifts, brow lifts, neck lifts, and eyelid surgery.
 Injectable treatments can also be combined with each other for more dramatic results.

-If you are interested in learning more about injectable fillers available at the Plastic Surgery Group, please contact our office to schedule a cosmetic consultation with one of our board certified plastic surgeons or our Aesthetic Nurse.
+If you are interested in learning more about injectable fillers available at the Plastic Surgery Group, please contact our office to schedule a cosmetic consultation with one of our plastic surgeons or our Aesthetic Nurse.